 In order to better explain how to create this type of dimension and the options, you need to understand the context of the example which is part of this article.

-I have a dimension table called DimFamily in the Data warehouse, a table that contains the list of families (categories) of a product organized in a descending hierarchy and is defined in this way :
+I have a dimension table called DimFamily in my Data warehouse, it is a table that contains the list of families (categories) of a product organized according to a descendant hierarchy and which is defined in this way:

 Indeed, creating our Parent-Child dimension is based on two columns FamilyId and FamilyParentId, FamilyId is the key that identifies each member, and the FamilyParentId column called parent key column identifies the parent of each member, together define the parent-child relationship between the members of the dimension.